 To make sure you park your vehicle(s) safely, check nearby street signage before you leave your car.

 If a vehicle is parked across a dropped kerb or on a pavement please report this to Parking Operations.

 This service operates between 8am and 11:30pm, Monday to Sunday.

-Can I get a white line put across my driveway?
+Apply for a white line across my driveway

-The white advisory markings are not legally enforceable, however if used sparingly they can help in discouraging inconsiderate parking.
+The white advisory markings you find across some dropped kerbs are not legally enforceable, however they can help discourage inconsiderate parking near driveways.